-TSE Certificates come packaged with products that could potentially have TSE risk, such as BSA (Bovine Serum Albumin), but many people don’t know what they mean or why they’re so important.
+TSE Certificates (Transmissible Spongiform Encephalopathy) come packaged with products that could potentially have TSE risk, such as BSA (Bovine Serum Albumin), but some people don’t know what the certificate means or why it is so important.

 If you’re shopping for bovine-derived reagents for your research, you’ve probably come across a mention about being ”TSE Compliant” quite a few times, but wondered what that meant or why it matters.
 I’ll discuss what it means to be TSE (Transmissible Spongiform Encephalopathy) compliant and why TSE certificates are so important.

-In the 1980s, when the first TSE epidemic occurred, scientists began focusing more of their time and effort to understand these conditions.
-In the UK, it was discovered that cattle were being fed with a supplement containing dead sheep, supporting the theory that bovine spongiform encephalopathy arose due to ingestion of scrapie-infected sheep.
+In the 1980s, when the first TSE epidemic occurred, scientists began focusing more of their time and effort to understand these conditions (Prusiner, 2006).
+In the UK, it was discovered that cattle were being fed with a supplement containing sheep products, supporting the theory that bovine spongiform encephalopathy arose due to ingestion of scrapie-infected sheep.
 Rules and regulations began to be put in place by the governing bodies in the UK and research of the topic continued to increase.
-By 1996, a link between the human form of mad cow disease, Creutzfeldt-Jakob disease, and BSE from ingestion of beef was found.
+By the 1990s, a link between the human form of mad cow disease, Creutzfeldt-Jakob disease, and BSE from ingestion of beef was found (Almond et al., 1995).

-Although the prevalence of TSEs is low globally, it is important to take precautions to ensure their spread is minimized.
+Although the prevalence of TSEs is low globally, it is important to take precautions to ensure their spread is minimized (WOAH, 2018).
 Many scientists work directly with products derived from bovine serum and this would be reason for concern if TSE compliance had not been developed.

 It is important to remember, however, that many materials used in labs are synthetic or derived from animal tissues that do not pose a risk of contracting a prion disease so not all products will be TSE certified.
 It is important, however, to ensure TSE compliance when purchasing products like BSA, especially if purchasing from Europe or other countries where there is a higher risk of TSE contamination.